Testing CP-violation in a Heavy Higgs Sector at CLIC: Model-independent Studies

 In Eq. \ref{eq:Httbar}, the term proportional to $\left[\textrm{Re}(c_t)\right]^2$ implies that the partial decay width to $t\bar{t}$ pairs involves a $^3P_0$ state, while the term proportional to $\left[\textrm{Im}(c_t)\right]^2$ implies that the partial decay width to $t\bar{t}$ pairs involves a $^1S_0$ state.
 The branching ratio of the top quark semileptonic decay is chosen as $21.34\%$, which is the sum of electron and muon channels, as shown in the Particle Data Group (PDG) review \cite{Workman:2022ynf}.
 In our simulation studies, we generate the signal and background events at the Leading Order (LO) using MadGraph5~\cite{Alwall:2014hca}.
 We include bremsstrahlung/Initial State Radiation (ISR) effects through the ``isronlyll" option for Parton Distribution Function (PDFs)~\cite{Frixione:2021zdp}.

-In the $W^+W^-$-fusion channel, the main background is the SM $s$-channel $t\overline{t}$ production because of its large production rate and the fact that the (anti)neutrinos in the final state of the signal cannot be triggered on; while other background processes are numerically negligible.
-In the $ZZ$-fusion channel, the main background is instead SM $t\overline{t}e^+e^-$ production, which comes from both the VBF production process of $t\overline{t}$ and the $t\overline{t}Z$ associated production process with the $Z$ boson decaying to an electron pair.
-To reduce the SM backgrounds, we apply the selection cuts in Table \ref{tab:cuts}.
+In the $W^+W^-$-fusion channel, the main background is the SM $s$-channel {$e^+e^-\rightarrow t\overline{t}$} production because of its large production rate and the fact that the (anti)neutrinos in the final state of the signal cannot be triggered on; while other background processes are numerically negligible {since their total cross section is two orders of magnitude smaller than the main background $e^+e^-\rightarrow t\overline{t}$, for both $\sqrt{s}=1.5$ and $3~\textrm{TeV}$}.
+In the $ZZ$-fusion channel, the main background is instead SM $e^+e^-\rightarrow t\overline{t}e^+e^-$ production, which comes from both the VBF production process of $t\overline{t}$ and the $t\overline{t}Z$ associated production process with the $Z$ boson decaying to an electron-positron pair.